-Some people buy guns for the explicit purpose of committing suicide.
+Some people buy guns for the explicit purpose of ending their own lives.
 An examination by the New England Journal of Medicine found that in the first week after purchase, the firearm suicide rate among California handgun purchasers was 57 times higher than the statewide rate.

 To address this phenomenon, a program called the Gun Shop Project is asking gun store owners and firing ranges to distribute materials about suicide prevention to their clients.
 One goal is to help gun dealers spot potentially suicidal customers.
 Another is to reframe the idea of keeping guns away from suicidal people as a firearms safety tenet by making the practice as basic as keeping a gun unloaded when it’s not in use.